U.S. TAX SOLUTIONS GmbH

 Provide you with tax U.S. tax technical advice, and special calculations upon your request.

 We collect information about you through our website when you inquire about our services through our inquiry form, in order that we may respond to your questions and provide certain information you request.
+We also collect your data via our secure online client center in order to prepare your IRS, State and Treasury forms.

 We do not use client data for marketing purposes.